 Alaya Resort Ubud – Spacious, tranquil, and downtown, yet with rice field views.

 This deceptively large and recently-renovated boutique hotel offers substantial rooms with charming Balinese décor.
-The bigger rooms in the building further from the busy road feature free-standing bathtubs, long desks, and plentiful luggage space.
+The bigger rooms in the building farther from the busy road feature free-standing bathtubs, long desks, and plentiful luggage space.
 The appealing bamboo-lined patios/balconies of all rooms overlook the pool or sparse gardens, and are easily wide enough for a table and chairs.
 And the two lagoon-shaped pools are shady and peaceful.
 Remarkably, some rooms face genuine rice fields, even though the hotel entrance is so central: at the junction of Monkey Forest Road and Hanoman Street (with its array of classier shops and cafés).

 Alaya Resort Ubud – The Location